rlb222/Perch-Edit-Content-from-Website/README.md

 A bit [like Ctrl-E in the docs](https://docs.grabaperch.com/video/v/perch-editing-shortcuts/), but here the keycombination shows edit-icons next to regions.
 Clicking these will open the region edit-page.

 In every region you made editable (see install 6.) there now is a hidden link to the editpage of this region (via regionID and itemID, see code).
-The javascript snippet (4. and 5.) wil look for the keypress Shift-Alt-E. If the user presses Shift-Alt-E, the CSS class will show an edit icon (2.) beside regions (from 1.) on the frontend page.
+The javascript snippet (4. and 5.) wil look for the keypress Shift-Alt-E. If the user presses Shift-Alt-E, the CSS class will show an edit-button (2.) beside regions (from 1.) on the frontend page.
 The user can now click on the edit icon and the Perch page 'edit region' will be opened.
 If the user is not logged in, the loginpage is shown first.

+### How it looks on the web pages
+You can change how the edit-button looks in two ways:
+1. Select the place in the region template where you put the edit-button link (see install 6.)
+2. Edit the CSS to change the place on screen or the appearance of the edit-button (As in install 1.)

 ### TODO
 - Make a cleaner install, if you have suggestions, please let me know.